Taxation of international executives

 As a consequence of the changes which took effect on 6 April 2008, this is now a highly complex subject.
 It is beyond the scope of this publication to go into much detail on this topic, as to do so could prove misleading; specialist advice should be taken on any particular situation.
 However, the following should be noted:

 Non-residents are taxed at the same rates as residents, however, they may not be entitled to any UK personal allowances.
 Their entitlement will depend on their nationality and/or country/territory of residence and the applicable double tax treaty in force.

-Specific anti-avoidance legislation exists to prevent individuals avoiding UK tax by becoming non-UK resident for a short period and realising gains or receiving income while non-resident.
+Specific anti-avoidance legislation exists to prevent individuals avoiding UK tax by becoming non-UK resident for a short period and realizing gains or receiving income while non-resident.

-Broadly the rules mean that income or gains accruing, realised or remitted during a period of temporary non-residence come back into charge in the year of return.
-What constitutes a period of temporary non residence is discussed further below.
+Broadly the rules mean that income or gains accruing, realized or remitted during a period of temporary non-residence come back into charge in the year of return.
+What constitutes a period of temporary non-residence is discussed further below.
 If the taxpayer remains non-resident for longer than a temporary period (as defined) then the anti-avoidance rules do not apply.

-Importantly not all income and gains are within the scope of the rules.
-For example, only gains realised on assets held at the date of departure are within the scope of the rules.
+Importantly, not all income and gains are within the scope of the rules.
+For example, only gains realized on assets held at the date of departure are within the scope of the rules.
 Likewise only certain types of income are within scope, such as distributions for closely-held companies etc.

-While the rules are conceptually straight forward, they are very specific in terms of what is within scope and what is not; therefore we recommend that advice is taken at the date of departure from the U.K. It is not unusual for individuals to leave the U.K. expecting to remain non-resident long enough to fall outside the anti-avoidance rules and to then return early due to a change in circumstance.
-Consequently, it is generally helpful to understand the consequences in advance just in case.
+While the rules are conceptually straight forward, they are very specific in terms of what is within scope and what is not; therefore we recommend that advice is taken before the date of departure from the UK It is not unusual for individuals to leave the UK expecting to remain non-resident long enough to fall outside the anti-avoidance rules only to return early due to a change in circumstance.
+Consequently, it is generally helpful to understand the implications in advance.

 A period of temporary non-residence is a period which meets the following conditions:

-For these special rules not to apply, the period of non-residence must exceed 5 years, that is, a minimum period of five calendar years plus 1 day.
-For example, 4th May 2015 to 4 May 2020.
+For these special rules not to apply, the period of non-residence must exceed 5 years, that is, a minimum period of 5 calendar years plus 1 day.
+For example, 4 May 2015 to 4 May 2020.